 When it comes to Starbucks cup sizes, you may be getting more than you bargained for when you order your drink.
 With size names like tall, grande, and venti, it can be hard to tell what size you’re ordering and how much you’re actually getting.
 Sometimes, Starbucks drink sizes seem like a company secret, ranking up there with how to get free refills and how much employees really get paid.

 And there might be even more Starbucks sizes than you thought.
 According to the Starbucks website, order sizes can range from “Short” to “Trenta Cold.”

 This Starbucks size offers eight fluid ounces, the perfect size for cappuccinos, according to Business Insider.
 This secret menu size used to be offered on the regular menu, but as Starbucks sizes grew, the popularity of this order shrunk until it stopped being included on the regular menu.
 That being said, Starbucks locations do have a stock of this cup size and if you’re looking for a smaller amount of your daily coffee.

-Tall is the smallest of all Starbucks sizes you’ll see posted on the regular menu, coming in at a whopping 12 fluid ounces.
+Tall is the smallest of all Starbucks coffee sizes you’ll see posted on the regular menu, coming in at a whopping 12 fluid ounces.
 Tall espresso beverages at Starbucks such as a latte, mocha, or macchiato will come with a single shot of espresso unless you specify that you’d like more, the same amount of actual caffeine as the short, but with more drink for you to enjoy.

 If you order a “grande,” you’ll get 16 fluid ounces of any hot or cold beverage.
 The grande size espresso drink at Starbucks comes with two shots of espresso.

-The largest of all Starbucks sizes, Trenta Cold is only available in certain iced beverages like the iced coffee and cold brew and will contain 31 fluid ounces.
+The largest of all Starbucks coffee sizes, Trenta Cold is only available in certain iced beverages like the iced coffee and cold brew and will contain 31 fluid ounces.